The library is closed, but we can still help you! Click on any question below to expand the answer.

 Call your doctor first for their recommendation.
 You can also prepare to help emergency personnel by registering for Smart911 so that information about your health and pre-existing conditions will already be on file if you need emergency assistance.

 Where can I get tested for COVID-19?

-Suffolk County’s first drive-thru free testing site is now open at Stony Brook University’s South P Lot (map).
+Stony Brook University South P Lot: Suffolk County’s first drive-through free testing site is now open at Stony Brook University’s South P Lot (map).
 The mobile testing site features six lanes to accommodate up to 1,000 tests per day and is open 7 days a week from 7:00 am – 7:00 pm.
 Tests do NOT require a doctor’s referral but DO require an appointment.
 To make an appointment, call the New York State 24/7 COVID-19 hotline at 1-888-364-3065.
 Because the supply of tests is currently limited, tests will only be given if you have symptoms of coronavirus infection or have been in contact with someone who has been positively diagnosed.